JorianWoltjer/LiveOverflowMod/README.md

 The same hack was used by LiveOverflow himself to make the challenge of finding his base harder.

 * [AbstractBlockMixin.java](src/main/java/com/jorianwoltjer/liveoverflowmod/mixin/AbstractBlockMixin.java):
+Use a randomized hash function to generate block rotations, making it unpredictable

 ### Commands